 As in all molluscs, also in caudofoveatans, feeding takes place with the help of a rasp tongue, the radula, which may have as many as 1,000 toothlets.
 Caudofoveatans, though, do not yet possess the ribbon-like radula of higher molluscs; theirs grows from the oesophagus wall.
 So the radula is a very old character, which seems to have appeared with the very first molluscs long ago.
 Among caudofoveatans, the radula is quite variable, comparable to the radula of a gastropod.
 In that regard, caudofoveatans are different from scaphopods, similar in their digging way of life, and chitons (Polyplacophora).

 As do other molluscs, caudofoveatans also have a pallial cavity, only it is very small and located at the body's end.
 In the pallial cavity, there are the paired comb-gills or ctenidia.
-The gonad, the sexual organ, is located on the dorsal side and from it a efferent duct leads to the pericardium (the heart bag) and from there several ducts mouth into the pallial cavity, also a very ancient character.
+The gonad, the sexual organ, is located on the dorsal side and from it a efferent duct leads to the pericardium (the heart bag) and from there several ducts open into the pallial cavity, also a very ancient character.
 The dorsal gonad is also present in chitons (Polyplacophora), so it is a character which both groups have in common.
 Caudofoveatans have separate sexes, so there are males and females, fertilisation takes place externally in the water.
 As it does among the solenogasters, larval development in caudofoveatans takes place passing a planktontic trochophora stage.

 The neural system of the Caudofoveata is simple and built like a rope ladder.
 There is, though, a recognizable cerebral ganglion to provide the cerebral shield with neurons.